docker/machine/README.md

 e433a6c5b276: Download complete
 hello world

-$ machine create -d digitalocean --digitalocean-access-token=... staging [info] Creating SSH key...
+$ docker-machine create -d digitalocean --digitalocean-access-token=... staging [info] Creating SSH key...
 [info] Creating Digital Ocean droplet...
 [info] Waiting for SSH...
 [info] "staging" has been created and is now the active host.
 Docker commands will now run against that host.

-$ machine ls
+$ docker-machine ls
 NAME      ACTIVE   DRIVER         STATE     URL dev                virtualbox     Running   tcp://192.168.99.108:2376 staging   *        digitalocean   Running   tcp://104.236.37.134:2376
 ```

 Machine creates Docker hosts that are secure by default.
 The connection between the client and daemon is encrypted and authenticated using TLS security.
-To get the Docker arguments for a machine use the command: `machine config <machine-name>` i.e. `machine config dev`.
+To get the Docker arguments for a machine use the command: `docker-machine config <machine-name>` i.e. `docker-machine config dev`.

 ## Try it out